bigchief64/territoryTool/Readme.md

 # TerritoryTool
 Quick and dirty tool to implement mailing lists provided as .csv and convert it to include direct links to fastpeoplesearch.com for further research

-Makes use of to opensource mods github.com/harry1453/go-common-file-dialog/cfd and github.com/zserge/lorca
+Makes use of two open source mods github.com/harry1453/go-common-file-dialog/cfd and github.com/zserge/lorca